School Logo Reach2 logo

 Intent

 Pupils benefit from meaningful learning across the curriculum.
 Our curriculum is ambitious and designed to provide all children with the knowledge, skills, self-belief and cultural capital they need to succeed in life.
-It is carefully planned to ensure learning experiences build on prior knowledge and what children can already do but also takes strong account of what they cannot do so practitioners can build upon new skills and knowledge.
+It is carefully planned to ensure learning experiences build on prior knowledge and what children can already do.
+It also takes strong account of what they cannot do so practitioners can build upon new skills and knowledge.
+Our curriculum matches the pupils’ needs in order to promote effective learning and is designed to engage and excite.
+It is strategically planned to ensure learning is cumulative and forms the foundation of skills and knowledge that children will need to achieve the Early Learning Goals.
+It also covers those that will be revisited throughout the EYFS and built upon in subsequent year groups as pupils progress through the school.
+To support our pupils, we put a strong focus on the development of vocabulary, the embedding of knowledge and the securing of personal, social and emotional skills that will allow children to flourish as individuals and as a collective.

 Implementation

-· Personal, Social and Emotional Development
+Personal, Social and Emotional Development (PSED) – involves learning how to work and play,

 To find out more about the skills that the pupils will be learning over their time in the Early Years, please look through the Development Matters document